-COMMISSION ON THE FUTURE OF THE ARMY DoD is establishing the National Commission on the Future of the Army pursuant to Section 1702 of the Carl Levin and Howard P. "Buck" McKeon National Defense Authorization Act for Fiscal Year 2015 (FY 2015 NDAA) (80 FR 15994).
-The commission will undertake a comprehensive study of the structure of the Army and policy assumptions related to the size and force mixture of the Army to:
+COMMISSION ON FUTURE OF THE ARMY DoD is establishing the National Commission on the Future of the Army pursuant to Section 1702 of the Carl Levin and Howard P. "Buck" McKeon National Defense Authorization Act for Fiscal Year 2015 (FY 2015 NDAA) (80 FR 15994).
+The commission will study the structure of the Army and policy assumptions to:

-- Make an assessment of the size and force structure of the active component of the Army and the reserve components of the Army; and - Make recommendations on the modifications, if any, of the structure of the Army related to current and anticipated mission requirements for the Army at acceptable levels of national risk and in a manner consistent with available resources and anticipated future resources.
+- Make an assessment of the size and force structure of the active component and the reserve components of the Army; and - Make recommendations on modifications, if any, of the structure of the Army related to current and anticipated mission requirements at acceptable levels of national risk and in a manner consistent with available resources and anticipated future resources.